olaurino/mapping-vodml/003-examples.md

 account.
 This is particularly important when discussing how to represent References in section ref{sect7.4}.

 We illustrate the two modes of mapping by showing an example how each mode may represent exactly the same object.
-For this we use the object type in Figure \ref{fig3} and a corresponding instance in Figure \ref{fig4}.
+For this we use the object type in [@fig:source-type] and a corresponding instance in [@fig:source-instance].

-\![ObjectType representing a Source. \[TBD Update to latest version of sample model\]](media/image5.png)
+![ObjectType representing a Source. **TODO** Update to latest version of sample model](media/SourceObjectType.svg){#fig:source-type}

-\![Instance of Source ObjectType in UML. \[TBD Update to latest version of sample model\]](media/image6.png)
+![Instance of Source ObjectType in UML. **TODO** Update to latest version of sample model](media/SourceObjectInstance.svg){#fig:source-instance}

 ### Indirect serialization to a TABLE ###